Quantum origin of the primordial fluctuation spectrum and its statistics: The collapse model account for the inflationary origin of cosmic structure

-For the next step we must specify in more detail the modeling of the collapse.
-Then, take into account that after the collapse has taken place, we must consider the continuing evolution of the expectation values of the field variables until the end of inflation and eventually up to the last scattering hypersurface (in fact, if we want to actually compare our analysis with the detailed observations, we must evolve also through the reheating period and through the decoupling era up to today's Universe.
-This, however, is normally taken into account through the use of appropriate transfer functions, and we will assume that the same procedure can be implemented after the present analysis).
+For the next step, we must specify in more detail the modeling of the collapse.
+Then, we must take into account that, after the collapse has taken place, one should consider the continuing evolution of the expectation values of the field variables until the end of inflation, and eventually up to the hypersurface of decoupling.
+In fact, if we wanted to actually compare our analysis directly with observations, we would need to evolve the perturbations both through the reheating period and through the decoupling era.
+This, however, is normally taken into account through the use of appropriate transfer functions, and we will assume that the same procedure could be implemented in the context of the present analysis, but we will not consider it further in the present manuscript.

-We will further assume that the collapse is somehow analogous to an imprecise measurement\footnote{An imprecise measurement of an observable is one in which one does not end with an exact eigenstate of that observable but rather with a state which is only peaked around the eigenvalue.
-Thus, we could consider measuring a certain particle's position and momentum so as to end up with a state that is a wave packet with both position and momentum defined to a limited extent, and which, of course, does not entail a conflict with Heisenberg's uncertainty bound.} of the operators $\hat y_{\nk} ^{R, I} (\eta)$ and $\hat \pi_{\nk} ^{R, I} (\eta)$.
-Now we will specify the rules according to which collapse happens.
+We will further assume that the collapse is somehow analogous to an imprecise measurement\footnote{An imprecise measurement of an observable is one in which one does not end up with an exact eigenstate of that observable but rather with a state that is only peaked around the eigenvalue.
+Thus, we could consider measuring a certain particle's position and momentum so as to end up with a state that is a wave packet with both position and momentum defined to a limited extent and which, of course, does not entail a conflict with Heisenberg's uncertainty bound.} of the operators $\hat y_{\nk} ^{R, I} (\eta)$ and $\hat \pi_{\nk} ^{R, I} (\eta)$.
+Now, we will specify the rules according to which collapse happens.
 Again, at this point our criteria will be simplicity and naturalness.
 What we have to describe is the state $|\Theta\rangle$ after the collapse.
-It turns out that, for the goals at hand, all we need to specify is the quantity $d^{R,I} _{\nk} \equiv \langle\Theta|\ann_{\nk} ^{R,I} |\Theta\rangle $, as this determines the expectation value of the field and momentum operator for the mode $\nk$ at all times after the collapse.

-It is natural to assume that after the collapse, the expectation values of the field and momentum operators in each mode, will be related to the uncertainties of the pre-collapse state (recall that the expectation values in the vacuum state are zero).
+It seems natural to assume (taking the view that a collapse effect on a state is analogous to some sort of approximate measurement) that after the collapse, the expectation values of the field and momentum operators in each mode will be related to the uncertainties of the precollapse state (recall that the expectation values in the vacuum state are zero).
 In the vacuum state, $\hat{y}_{\nk}$ and $\hat{\pi}_{\nk}$ individually are distributed according to Gaussian wave functions centered at 0 with spread $\fluc{\hat{y}_{\nk}}_0$ and $\fluc{\hat{\pi}_{\nk}}_0$, respectively.